PrestaShop/prestashop-specs/back-office/international/localization/international-localization-localization.md

 ## WHAT

-Thus, in this project we aim at the current and expected behaviours when we add, edit or delete localizations.
+In this page, we aim at describing the current and expected behaviors when we add, edit, or delete localizations.

 ## WHY